Beit Guvrin – Maresha National Park – Full Visitors Guide

 At the parking, we received the following brochure:

 You can see that International Bird Migration Day began at 11:00.
 We arrived around 10:30.
-Thus, since we had some time till the activities started, we continued to the bell cave.
+Since we had some time until the activities started, we continued to the bell cave.

-We saw a small photo exhibition on our way to the bell cave (#3 on this map).
-There were probably several dozen photo prints in the shaded area next to the parking.
+We saw a small photo exhibition on our way to the Bell Cave (#3 on this map).
+Several dozen prints were probably in the shaded area next to the parking.

-And here we are at the entrance to the bell caves.
-The explanation sign tells about the quarrying method that caused the unique shape of the caves.
-Hence the name bell caves.
+Here we are at the entrance to the bell caves.
+The explanation sign tells about the quarrying method that created the caves’ unique shape, hence their name.

-A musician played different pieces on his flute, bagpipe, and other instruments inside the caves.
-This station (#10) was called music inspired by birds.
+Inside the caves, a musician played different pieces on his flute, bagpipe, and other instruments.
+This station (#10) was called Music Inspired by Birds.

-After around half an hour, we left the bell caves and took the long route back to the parking.
+After about half an hour, we left the bell caves and took the long route back to the parking lot.

 Activities At International Bird Migration Day

-After several minutes we reached a small tent (#7), and there were activities for the children.
+After several minutes, we reached a small tent (#7), where the children were engaged in activities.

 My daughter created and decorated a little flute out of a stem.